SheathedBlade/The-World-of-Luciradis/content/Characters/Saria Pulse.md

 >
 > Saria is a special case; despite having a human-dominated appearance, she maintains a dragon's lifespan.

-Saria is also the current Avatar of the [[Protean Concepts#The Shimmering Wings|Shimmering Wings]], though she received them not by choice.
-This power was bestowed to her by her father (who was the previous Avatar) as part of a traditional ritual, which involves completing a trial in order to receive the powers of the Shimmering Wings.
+Saria is also the current Ascendant of the [[Empyrean Concepts#The Shimmering Wings|Shimmering Wings]], though she received them not by choice.
+This power was bestowed to her by her father (who was the previous Ascendant) as part of a traditional ritual, which involves completing a trial in order to receive the powers of the Shimmering Wings.
 After the completion of the trial, and the ritual thereafter, the thought of carrying the burden of this immense power proved too much for her, as she ran away from her home at a very young age.

-She was found by [[Arzen Lynos]] near the outskirts of the [[Port of Anahymn]], where Ren had saved her from Arodraenix pursuers, hiding away within the human-populated port city.
+She was found by [[Arzen Lynos]] near the outskirts of the [[Port of Anahymn]], where Arzen had saved her from Arodraenix pursuers, hiding away within the human-populated port city.
 On Saria's account, the time they left the port city to the [[Stalwryn Kingdom]] was approximately 6 weeks, during of which the two had to gather their own food and amenities due to having no money.

-Upon reaching the Stalwryn Kingdom and living in many different inns, her and Ren Lynos were involved in an altercation with some of the patrolling knights.
-The reports say the knights expressed extreme discomfort and prejudice towards Saria and her unknown origins, while Ren Lynos defended her and assaulted the knights.
-Normally, this would incur massive penalties, but through the good graces of King [[Leoris Varens]], not only were Saria and Ren spared, but they were also given financial support personally funded by the king.
-Using this support, they would buy a property within the walls of the Stalwryn Kingdom and build up a popular eatery called **"The Campfire"**.
+Upon reaching the Stalwryn Kingdom and living in many different inns, her and Arzen Lynos were involved in an altercation with some of the patrolling knights.
+The reports say the knights expressed extreme discomfort and prejudice towards Saria and her unknown origins, while Arzen defended her and assaulted the knights.
+Normally, this would incur massive penalties, but through the good graces of King [[Leoris Varens]], not only were Saria and Arzen spared, but they were also given financial support personally funded by the king.
+Using this support, they would buy a property within the walls of the Stalwryn Kingdom and build up a popular eatery called [[Stalwryn Kingdom#The Campfire|"The Campfire"]].

 Feeling that they owed King Varens for turning their lives around, Saria and Ren both applied to be knights.
 Through her precise and aggressive spear combat, Saria quickly rose through the ranks to become **the leader** of the vanguard unit.